HiImKarl/HiImKarl.github.io/_posts/2017-1-23-Learning-AVL-Trees-1.md

 You can download the full source code for the tutorial with git.
 I have tested the code on Linux, but macOS and Cygwin should be fine too.
 You will have to modify the makefile if you want to build it with MSVC.

-Open a terminal and run this in the directory you want to put the code:
+Open a terminal and run this in the directory you want to put the code and go to the directory for part1 (you will need to have [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed):
 ```
 git clone git@github.com:HiImKarl/AVL-Trees.git
+cd /part1
 ```

 **Prerequisites**:
-1. Basic C++, and more importantly good C knowledge, i.e. pointers, memory mangement.
+1. Knowledge of C programming fundementals, i.e. pointers, explicit memory mangement.
-2. Basic knowledge of generic programming (C++ templates).
+2. Basic knowledge of C++ templates and synatx.
 3. Understanding of the properties of an AVL tree.
 There are many resources online that you can look at.
 I will point you to some of them over the course of the tutorial.
 4. I use a bit of big-O asymptotic worst-case notation throughout but honestly you can just skip those parts if you don't understand it.